 The processes for career decision-making and job searching are not considerably different for graduate and professional students.
 What may be different are the types of positions you seek and the resources you use.
 We have embedded many of these resources into the student menu items to the right.
 Our resources for writing resumes and cover letters, building a LinkedIn profile, preparing for an interview, to name a few, are useful for undergraduate and graduate students alike.

 One issue for graduate and professional students to consider is the industry in which to pursue employment.
 Job searches in academia have a different process from those in other industries.
-Many of the resources on this page address the differences.
+Many of the resources linked toward the bottom of this page address the differences.

 University Career Services’ staff can assist you in any stage of career development, from early career planning to job search skills.
 See the events section of our website for specific workshops geared to graduate and professional students.
 We also invite you to participate in our career-specific networking nights and career panels, in addition to our other workshops and events.

-If you need assistance with any aspect of your career planning or job search, please schedule an appointment with a counselor at UCS, or contact Amy Blackburn.
+If you need assistance with any aspect of your career planning or job search, please schedule an appointment with a counselor at UCS.